Savana2020/ENC4265/manual.md

 ---
 ### Installing Games
 **Disc Installation**
- Figure 13: Inserting a game disc into the PS5

 1. Make sure your PS5 is powered on.
 2. Insert the game disc into the disc slot with the label side facing the white side of the console (if vertical) or facing up (if horizontal).
 3. The console will automatically read the disc and begin installation.